2021 Brazilian protests: June

 On 30 June, there were also demonstrations in ten states and the Federal District against PL 490, known as the "marco temporal" (temporary mark), which limits the demarcation of indigenous lands.

-There was an act in Brasília in the 30th of June with the objective of pressuring the President of the Chamber of Deputies Arthur Lira (PP-AL) to open one of Jair Bolsonaro's impeachment requests, in addition to marking the day for the delivery of the "super request", which was signed by opposition parties, federal deputy Joice Hasselmann (PSL-SP), syndical unions, student groups and social movements.
+There was an act in Brasília on 30 June with the objective of pressuring the President of the Chamber of Deputies Arthur Lira (PP-AL) to open one of Jair Bolsonaro's impeachment requests, in addition to marking the day for the delivery of the "super request", which was signed by opposition parties, federal deputy Joice Hasselmann (PSL-SP), syndical unions, student groups and social movements.
 Participating members included movements and unions such as the National Union of Students (UNE), Black Coalition for Rights, Syndical and Popular Central Conlutas (CSP-Conlutas), Free Brazil Movement and others, in addition to the president of the Workers' Party Gleisi Hoffmann and federal deputy Alexandre Frota (PSDB-SP).

 July

-Protests also sparked in the 3rd of July due to the threat by Bolsonaro of not recognizing defeat in the 2022 election due to a supposed electoral fraud after the opposition's claim that Bolsonaro will lose the election, Among the cities abroad with protests were Freiburg and Berlin, in Germany, Cambridge, in the United Kingdom, Geneva, in Switzerland and Dublin, in Ireland.
+Protests also sparked on 3 July due to the threat by Bolsonaro of not recognizing defeat in the 2022 election due to a supposed electoral fraud after the opposition's claim that Bolsonaro will lose the election, Among the cities abroad with protests were Freiburg and Berlin, in Germany, Cambridge, in the United Kingdom, Geneva, in Switzerland and Dublin, in Ireland.
 The protests were later measured in tens of thousands with BBC News reporting that the protests were also motivated by allegations of corruption in the purchase of vaccines.
-In São Paulo, protestors burned a bank agency and plundered a bus stop, a vehicle shop and a university.
-São Paulo State Military Police tried to disperse the protestors with pepper spray and moral effect bombs, but they answered, attacking the policemen with sticks, stones, rockets, railings and bikes.
+In São Paulo, protesters burned a bank agency and plundered a bus stop, a vehicle shop and a university.
+São Paulo State Military Police tried to disperse the protesters with pepper spray and moral effect bombs, but they answered, attacking the policemen with sticks, stones, rockets, railings and bikes.
 A policemen was hurt, and two demonstrators were arrested, Bolsonaro criticized the protests on his Twitter account.
-He said that “[n]o genocide will be pointed out.
+He said that "[n]o genocide will be pointed out.
 No authoritarian escalation or "anti-democratic act" will be cited.
 No threat to democracy will be warned.
 No search and apprehension will be made.
 No secrecy will be broken.
-Remember: it was never for health or democracy, it has always been for power!”.
+Remember: it was never for health or democracy, it has always been for power!".